Fitpassu/react-native-stripe-payments/README.md

   cvc: '888',
 });
 ```
-The argument for isCardValid is of type `CardParams`, which is used across the other APIs.
+The argument for `isCardValid` is of type `CardParams`, which is used across the other APIs.

-### Set up a payment method for future payments using Setup Intent
+### Set up a payment method for future payments (Setup Intent)

 ```javascript
 stripe.confirmSetup('client_secret_from_backend', cardParams)